hoijui/osh-tool/help.md

 As the later is pretty new and still quite "wild" and unorganized, there is little solid understanding of it all, and these rules are thus partly just guessing.
-We would be happy to get feedback through issues or even pull-reqests at:
+We would be happy to get feedback through issues or even pull-requests at:
 <https://github.com/hoijui/osh-tool/>

 The easiest way to understand what this tool does,